 The Gap features an unbeatable lookout.
-Climb to the top to gaze out over the Tasman Sea and Sydney Harbour.
+Hike to the top and gaze out over the Tasman Sea and Sydney Harbour.
 If you're there between June and September keep your eyes open for whales on their annual migration journey.

-Walk the South Head Heritage trail, where you'll find even more lookouts – it's hard to tire of that panorama.
-Check out 19th century gun emplacements and the whimsical-looking Hornby Lighthouse.
+Walk the South Head Heritage trail, where you'll find even more lookouts it's hard to tire of that panorama.
+Check out 19th century gun emplacements along the way.

 Swim at Camp Cove or at Lady Bay Beach and stop to see the Dunbar shipwreck memorial and site.
 You’re bound to be hungry after all that sea air – stop for fish and chips in Robertson park or at one of Watson’s Bay’s restaurants.